andrasq/node-qheap/Readme.md

 but for debugging dumps it can be useful to specify a smaller starting size than the default 100.

+If options is a function, it is taken to be the comparison function `compar`.

 ### insert( item ), push( item )

 insert the item into the heap and rebalance the tree.
 Item can be anything,